RoboticGen/obo-car-sdk/README.md

 ---

-### Ultrasonic Obstacle Detection
+### Ultrasonic Obstacle Avoidance

-The ultrasonic sensors can be used for obstacle detection in all three directions.
+The ultrasonic sensors can be used for obstacle Avoidance.
 Example:

 ```python